Background pattern

 Spain

-This medicinal product is authorized in themember states of the European Economic Area and in the United Kingdom (Northern Ireland) under the following names:
+This medicinal product is authorized in the Member States of the European Economic Area and in the United Kingdom (Northern Ireland) under the following names:

-Germany, Austria, Belgium, Bulgaria, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Ireland, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, United Kingdom (Northern Ireland), Czech Republic and Romania: Moviprep.
+Germany, Austria, Belgium, Bulgaria, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Ireland, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, United Kingdom (Northern Ireland), Czech Republic, and Romania: Moviprep.

 Sweden: Movprep.

-This information is intended solely for healthcare professionals:
+This information is intended only for healthcare professionals:

 • alterations in the swallowing reflex or with a tendency to aspiration or regurgitation

-• alterations in consciousness
+• alterations of consciousness

-• severe renal insufficiency (creatinine clearance <30)
+• severe renal insufficiency (creatinine clearance <30 ml min)< li>

 • heart failure (NYHA grades III or IV)

-• drought
+• dehydration

-• acute severe inflammatory disease of the intestine
+• severe acute inflammatory bowel disease

 Moviprep should not be administered to unconscious patients.